cokelaer/easydev/doc/source/quickstart.rst

 The same code without DevTools would be twice as long.
 Consider for example the line 7.
 You would need to type::

     if x < -2:
         raise ValueError('the value provided is incorrect....')
     if x >2:
         raise ValueError('the value provided is incorrect....')

-and so on.
-The DevTools has more functionalities that those presented here and will be extended little by little.
+The DevTools has more functionalities than those presented here and will be extended little by little.

 Progress bar
 ==============